-REMEMBER THIS: THE LESSON OF JAN KARSKI
+REMEMBER THIS: THE LESSON OF JAN KARSKI (CLOSED)

 “Starring a masterly David Strathairn, and adapted from Karski’s own words by Clark Young and Derek Goldman, it brings Karski’s recollections to anguished life.” - New York Times